ngbolin/Jap2Eng/README.md

 For tokenization, I opted for [SentencePiece from Google](https://github.com/google/sentencepiece) (similar to Assignment 3) which treats each sentence as a sequence of Unicode characters; there is no language-dependent logic.
 This is applied across both the Japanese and English corpus to tokenize the sentences into tokens (via words).

-### Model (Updated 4 Mar 2026)
+### Model (Updated 26 Mar 2026)
 The weights and parameters of the best model (TransformerA) has been uploaded on HuggingFace (https://huggingface.co/ngbolin/Jap2Eng).
+Currently working on TransformerC.

 ### Evaluation Metric
 To evaluate our model, we will use [BLEURT](https://github.com/google-research/bleurt), a Transfer Learning-Based Metric for Natural Language Generation.
 BLEURT takes a sentence pair (reference and candidate) and returns a score that indicates the extent to which the candidate is fluent and conveys the meaning of the reference.
 We will use the recommended checkpoint of BLEURT-20, which returns a score between 0 and 1 where 0 indicates a random output and 1 a perfect one.
 Following Google Research's recommendation, we will average the BLEURT scores across the sentences in the corpus.